squarism/squarism.github.io/questions/index.markdown

 ### Security

-- How to publish a CA into LDAP for a poor man's PKI.
+- <del>How to publish a CA into LDAP for a poor man's PKI.</del>  I did this at home.
+It wasn't really that exciting.
 - <del>How to publish a user certificate into LDAP.</del>
 - Find someone who monitors SANS for 0-day exploits and ask them how they think or work.
 How do these people have jobs like that?
 What are they called?
 Grok it, not just get it answered.
 - How does a buffer overflow work?
 And not just an overview.
 Grok it.
 Do it.
 Audit existing code.
 - Write a certificate storage device for the iPhone.
 Or a secure document reader with strong auth (I don't know which strong auth you could use ... maybe a face chooser).